Geometrically and diagrammatically maximal knots: Introduction

 \subsection{Knot determinant and hyperbolic volume}

 There is strong experimental evidence in support of a conjectured relationship between the hyperbolic volume and the determinant of a knot, which was first observed in Dunfield's prescient online post \cite{Dunfield_website}.
-A quick experimental snapshot can be obtained from Knotscape \cite{knotscape}, which provides this data for all knots with at most $16$ crossings.
-The top nine knots in the Knotscape census sorted by maximum volume and by maximum determinant agree, but only set-wise!
+A quick experimental snapshot can be obtained from SnapPy~\cite{snappy} or Knotscape~\cite{knotscape}, which provide this data for all knots with at most $16$ crossings.
+The top nine knots in this census sorted by maximum volume and by maximum determinant agree, but only set-wise!
 More data and a broader context is provided by Friedl and Jackson \cite{FriedlJackson}, and Stoimenow \cite{stoimenow}.
 In particular, Stoimenow \cite{stoimenow} proved there are constants $C_1,\, C_2 > 0$, such that for any hyperbolic alternating link $K$,

 Experimentally, we discovered the following surprisingly simple relationship between the two quantities that arise in the volume and determinant densities.
-We have verified the following conjecture for all alternating knots up to 16 crossings, and weaving knots and links for $3\leq p\leq 50$ and $2\leq q\leq 50$. \begin{conjecture} For any alternating hyperbolic link $K$,
+We have verified the following conjecture for all alternating knots up to 16 crossings, and weaving knots and links for $3\leq p\leq 50$ and $2\leq q\leq 50$. \begin{conjecture}[Vol-Det Conjecture] For any alternating hyperbolic link $K$,

 \end{conjecture}

 Conjectures \ref{conj:detvol} and \ref{conj:diagmax} would imply one direction of Question \ref{Q:max}, that any geometrically maximal sequence of knots is diagrammatically maximal.
 In contrast, we can obtain $K_n$ by twisting on two strands, such that $\vol(K_n)$ is bounded but $\det(K_n)\to\infty$.